cbstange/climate-trivia/README.md

 - "Start Over" button: User can cancel the game and return to the beginning at anytime.

-- Quiz finished: Correctly answered questions out of total questions are displayed Game Over" page displays totaQ reducing your carbon footprint.
+- Quiz finished: Correctly answered questions out of total questions are displayed and a link to learn more about reducing carbon footprint appears.

 ![Game Over](assets/images/readme-game-over.png)